Saturday, December 31, 2011

 1942: Andy Summers, guitarist of the Police and solo artist, was born in Poulton-Le-Fylde, Lancashire, England.

-1943: John Denver was born in Pacific Grove, California; died October 12, 1997 when his light plane he was flying crashed into the Pacific Ocean near Pacific Grove.
+1943: John Denver (real name Henry John Deutschendorf) was born in Roswell, New Mexico; died October 12, 1997 when his light plane he was flying crashed into the Pacific Ocean near Monterey, California.

-1943: Pete Quaife, founding member and bassist of the Kinks, was born in Tavistock, Devon, England; died June 10, 2010 from kidney failure.
+1943: Pete Quaife, founding member and bassist of the Kinks, was born in Tavistock, Devon, England; died June 10, 2010 from kidney failure in Copenhagen, Denmark.

 1947: Burton Cummings, lead singer, keyboardist and songwriter of the Guess Who and a solo artist ("Stand Tall" from 1976) was born in Winnipeg, Manitoba, Canada.

-1948: Donna Summer (real name LaDonna Adriene Gaines) was born in Boston, Massachusetts.
+1948: Donna Summer (real name LaDonna Adriene Gaines) was born in Boston, Massachusetts; died of lung cancer May 17, 2012 in Naples, Florida.

 1951: Tom Hamilton, bassist of Aerosmith, was born in Colorado Springs, Colorado.

-1963: Scott Ian, rhythm guitarist of Anthrax, was born in Queens, New York.
+1963: Scott Ian Rosenfeld, rhythm guitarist and the only remaining founding member of Anthrax, was born in Queens, New York.

 1972: Joe McIntyre of New Kids on the Block was born in Needham, Massachusetts.